zhufz/nlp_research/README_en.md

 ## Data
 train datas:

-    we use csv formats data as training data, and its head contains ['target','text']
+    for classification task, we use csv formats data as training data, and its head contains ['target','text']

 language model data: